magdesign/PocketVJ-CP-v3/ROADMAP.md

 - improve sync script with turingmachine
 - start image player does not write output status, also pdf player, its written after stopping.... (need help)
 - mapper does not run without mouse connected
+- finish the laoyout with new button sizes
 =====================================================================

 - fix the no mouse mapper behaviour